jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/notificationSystem/notification.rst

 Notification system
 ===================

-Notifications system using for provide customers information about different activities in accounts/mailboxes where customers has access:
+Notifications provide information about different activities in accounts/mailboxes which you have access to:

 * New envelope
 * Envelope reached final status(complete, rejected, expired)